 Our safety courses comply with Work Safe Alberta’s Occupational Health and Safety Act.

 Each student will receive a handbook and certificate, with successful completion of the course.

 At Xtreme Safety Training, our courses are led by a Chief Instructor who has been certified by the Canada Safety Council.
 He is extremely knowledgeable, has many years of riding experience, and has trained over 1000 students.
-His personal mission is to educate drivers regarding the safe and environmentally responsible use, of off highway vehciles.
+His personal mission is to educate drivers regarding the safe and environmentally responsible use of off-highway vehicles.

 For your convenience, courses can be arranged minutes from Calgary’s NW city limits.

-Xtreme ATV is a full service OHV driver training company in Calgary.
-A full fleet of ATVs, UTVs, Argos and Snowmobiles are available for student use.
+Xtreme is a fully equipped OHV driver training company.
+A fleet of ATVs, UTVs, Argos and Snowmobiles are available for student use.
 All of our machines are well maintained, fully automatic units.
 As helmets are considered standard PPE, all students are required to supply their own DOT approved helmet.

 If you are new to the world of all terrain vehicle driving you may be wondering what the difference between the various machines are.

 All terrain vehicles: ATVs have 4 wheels and handle bar steering.
 They are commonly referred to as “Quads”.

 Utility Vehicles: UTVs offer side by side seating, a steering wheel, and seat belts.